 After two and a half days in an 87-degree house, the apples I brought to my aunt and uncle’s house in Alexandria were going south.
 That I dropped them on the basement floor while making a pit stop at my grandparents’ house didn’t help their overripe situation either.
-The power returned midday on Independence Day, and on Thursday I used the apples in a crisp.
+Once the power returned midday on Independence Day, on Thursday I used the apples in a crisp.

 Modified from Jon Robertson and Robin Robertson, “Skillet Peach Crumble,” in Vegan Unplugged: A Pantry Cuisine Cookbook and Survival Guide, (Woodstock: Vegan Heritage Press, 2010), 150.

 4 medium apples (I used two Red Delicious and two Granny Smith)